 In human studies, researchers from the Harvard T.H.
 Chan School of Public Health found decreased fertility associated with urinary propylparaben (Smith 2013).
-Another human study linked butylparaben and total urinary paraben levels with decreased fertility, as indicated by decreased menstrual cycle length (Nishihama 2016).
-Butylparaben levels in the mother’s urine and levels in cord blood associated with increased odds of pre-term birth and decreased birth weight (Geer 2017).
+Another human study linked butylparaben and total urinary paraben levels with decreased fertility.
+That’s as indicated by decreased menstrual cycle length (Nishihama 2016).
+Moreover, Butylparaben levels in the mother’s urine and levels in cord blood associated with increased odds of pre-term birth.
+As well as decreased birth weight (Geer 2017).

 Endocrine disruption and cancer

 Scientists concerned about the exposure to environmental estrogens and how they may give to the risk of cancer, particularly breast cancer in women.
 Propylparaben can alter expressing genes, including those in breast cancer cells (Wróbel 2014), and accelerate the growth of breast cancer cells (Okubo 2001).
 A recent University of California-Berkeley study also found that low doses of butylparaben, previously not considered harmful, worked with other cell receptors to switch on cancer genes and increased the growth of breast cancer cells (Pan 2016).